Putsim/LITA_Sales_Analysis/README.md

 [Recommendations](#recommendations)
 ### Project Overview
 I conducted an in-depth sales data analysis for a retail store in this project to provide actionable insights that drive business decisions.
 The objective was to explore key metrics such as top-selling products, regional sales performance, and monthly sales trends, culminating in an interactive Power BI dashboard.
-By leveraging Excel, SQL, and Power BI, I transformed raw sales data into a visual and comprehensive report that highlights the store’s sales performance.
+By leveraging Excel, SQL, and Power BI, I transformed raw sales data into a visual and comprehensive report highlighting the store’s sales performance.

 ### Data used:
 The dataset used for this analysis is the **"Sales_data.csv"** file, containing detailed information about each sale made.
 It comprises of 8 columns;